 Asshats could sniff out my needy co-dependence from 100 miles away as the crow flies.

 And one of the things that kept me trapped in my Asshatalicious relationship FOR FIVE YEARS was my ability to take the Asshat’s bread crumbs and whip them into a rustic loaf, because I absolutely wanted to make a case for staying in the relationship.

-I thought that once we made it to the altar all of our problems (his moping, lying, cheating, stonewalling.
-My nagging, bitching, spying and auditioning for wife with acrobatic sex) would all go away.
+I thought that once we made it to the altar, all our problems (his moping, lying, cheating, stonewalling; my nagging, bitching, spying and auditioning for wife with acrobatic sex) would all go away.

 Yes.
 Marriage is the answer!
 Throw in a couple of kids and we’re Family of the Year.

-He moped even more, hedged against making any plans with me and started taking overtimes ad nauseum at his police station (and I’m fairly certain now that some of those overtimes were taken between the legs of willing badge bunnies) and was pretty much rarely home.
+He moped even more, hedged against making any plans with me and started taking overtimes ad nauseam at his police station.

-The problem was that Mr. Cruelly Handsome always managed to be busy whenever I wanted to decorate.
+The problem was, Mr. Cruelly Handsome always managed to be busy whenever I wanted to decorate.

 (Are you weeping for me yet?
 I was such a sad little sack).